Capital punishment in Indonesia: Use of execution by firing squad

-Prisoners spend often a long time in prison before their sentence is finally carried out.
-Usually, their final appeal has been exhausted through the trial court, two appellate courts, and consideration of clemency by the President.
+Prisoners may spend a long time in prison before their sentence is finally carried out.
+Usually, their final appeal has been exhausted through the trial court, two appellate courts, and consideration of clemency by the president.

-Prisoners executed by firing squad, as mandated by Law No. 2/PNPS/1964.
-The law applied for civilian and military execution.
+Prisoners are executed by firing squad, as mandated by Law No. 2/PNPS/1964.
+The law applies for civilian and military executions.

-Prisoners are woken up in the middle of the night and taken to a remote (and undisclosed) location and executed by firing squad.
+Prisoners and their families are notified 72 hours in advance of their pending execution.
+They are usually transferred to Nusa Kambangan island.
+They are woken up in the middle of the night and taken to a remote (and undisclosed) location before sunrise and executed by firing squad.
 The method has not changed since 1964.

 The prisoner states their final request which the prosecutor may grant when deemed feasible and do not obstruct the execution process.

 The blindfolded prisoner is led to a grassy area where they have an option to sit or stand.
-The firing squad is composed of 12 soldiers, who shoot at the prisoner from a range of five to ten meters, aiming at the heart.
-Only three fire live bullets and the rest fire blanks.
-If the prisoner survives the shot, the commander is required to shoot the prisoner in the brain with his own weapon.
+The firing squad is composed of twelve soldiers, who shoot at the prisoner from long range of five to ten meters, aiming at the heart.
+Only three fire live bullets and nine fire blank bullets.
+If the prisoner survives the shooting, the commander is required to shoot the prisoner in the brain with his own weapon at point blank range.
 The procedure is repeated until a doctor confirms no signs of life remain.

 Possible changes from death sentence to imprisonment

-The new 2023 Indonesian Criminal Code opened possible changes from death sentence to imprisonment.
-Article 100 of the 2023 Code mandated the judge to give 10 years probationary period to a criminal sentenced with death sentence considering the criminal is remorseful and his role in the crime worth to be sentenced for death.
-After 10 years, his/her sentence can be commuted to the imprisonment for life.
-In addition, if the capital punishment is not carried after 10 years after the clemency proposal from the criminal rejected by the president, his/her sentence can be commuted to the imprisonment for life.
+The new 2023 Indonesian Criminal Code opened possible changes from execution to imprisonment thus sparing the prisoner.
+Article one hundred of the 2023 Code mandated the judge to give ten years probationary period to a criminal sentenced with execution considering the criminal is remorseful and his role in the crime worth to be sentenced for execution.
+After ten years, his/her sentence can be commuted to imprisonment for life and spare them.
+In addition, if the capital punishment is not carried after ten years after the clemency proposal from the criminal denied by the president, his/her sentence can be commuted to a term of imprisonment for life.